housemex408/iROIEstimator/README.md

+# iROIEstimator

-# iROIEstimator - a tool for forecasting ROI for an arbitrary OSS project hosted on Github.com
+## A CLI tool for forecasting ROI for an arbitrary OSS project hosted on Github.com